 Watches are beautiful pieces of jewelry, and we grew up with them, but, to be honest, I always check the time on my smartphone.

-Wearing minimal jewelry is classier and safer to walk around with.
-Catching yourself on a doorknob with a long bulky necklace could be catastrophic if it causes you to fall.
 I gave up wearing long necklaces for the most part because I always break them.
 It depends on your style preferences.
 Iris Apfel was over 100 and wore gaudy jewelry every day.
-She was a force to be reckoned with.
+She was a force of nature.
+However, catching yourself on a doorknob with a long, bulky necklace could be catastrophic if it causes you to fall.
+I prefer wearing minimal, delicate jewelry.

 Keep your hands manicured

-Going to a salon for a manicure is almost as tortuous as getting my hair dyed at least for me.
+Going to a salon for a manicure is almost as torturous as getting my hair dyed, at least for me.
 I don’t enjoy sitting in a salon for long periods because I feel there’s a better use of my time.
 It can also be expensive.

 Cover your bulges with shapewear

-I have a few outfits where shapewear would be helpful but I often avoid wearing it.
-Did you know that bike shorts are just as good to flatten your tummy?
-If I wear shapewear I prefer to have a separate bottom and top.
-I bought a one-piece that has an opening at the crotch much like ladies wore pre-20th century.
+I have a few outfits where shapewear would be helpful, but I often avoid wearing it.
+Did you know that bike shorts are just as good at flattening your tummy?
+If I wear shapewear, I prefer to have a separate bottom and top.
+I bought a one-piece that has an opening at the crotch, much like ladies wore pre-20th century.
 However, I avoid using the restroom because I’m convinced I’ll get them wet.

 Shapewear is also difficult to get on and off if it’s too tight.